Skip to main content

 Resuming setup

 The setup flow is resumable.
-If GitHub access is still propagating or a required step is incomplete, the Agent returns the workspace to the next missing requirement instead of forcing admins to start over.
+If provider access is still propagating or a required step is incomplete, the Agent returns the workspace to the next missing requirement instead of forcing admins to start over.

 Fixing an incorrect GitHub connection